 5 Camping Getaways Near Adelaide Jack Brookes, coastline, fields, ocean, photographer

 The forest can make a perfect place for a bush escape.
 It’s also the closest place on this list where you can get out of the city and beside a campfire.
-The Chooklaroo Campground has 23 sites where you can drive-in and set up your weekend’s home amongst the gumtrees.
-There’s also, firepits, drop-dunnies and picnic tables.
+The Chooklaroo Campground has 23 sites where you can drive in and set up your weekend’s home amongst the gumtrees.
+There are also firepits, drop-dunnies, and picnic tables.
 If camping’s not your style, there’s some huts nestled in the forest too.

-The handful of bushwalks tour you through the forest or if you’re up for more adrenaline there’s plenty of mountain bike trails to tackle.
+The handful of bushwalks tour you through the forest or if you’re up for more adrenaline there are plenty of mountain bike trails to tackle.

 The campsite is self-registration and closed to camping from 1 December through to 31 March.
 More about that and self-registration here.